Larry Corcoran: Biography

+In 1882, Corcoran became the first pitcher to throw two no-hitters in a career.
+Two seasons later, he became the first pitcher to throw three no-hitters, setting a record that stood until 1965, when Sandy Koufax threw his fourth no-hitter.

+Corcoran is credited with creating the first method of signaling pitches to his catcher, which consisted of moving a wad of chewing tobacco in his mouth to indicate what pitch would be thrown.
 White Stockings catcher Silver Flint, who caught bare-handed, credited Corcoran with being the toughest pitcher to catch and being responsible for several of his misshapen fingers.

+Naturally right-handed, Corcoran pitched four innings alternating throwing arms on June 16, 1884, due to the inflammation of his right index finger, making him a rare example of a switch pitcher.

-Corcoran's arm was dead by 1885, and by 1887 he was out of the league.
+Corcoran had a "dead arm" by 1885, and by 1887 he was out of the league.

-Corcoran, afflicted with Bright's disease, died in Newark, New Jersey at the age of 32.
+Afflicted with Bright's disease, Corcoran died in Newark, New Jersey, at the age of 32.
 He was interred in the Holy Sepulchre Cemetery in East Orange.

-His brother, Mike, pitched in one major league game in 1884.
+His brother Mike Corcoran pitched in one major-league game in 1884.